JoanZapata/android-iconify/README.md

 See the License for the specific language governing permissions and limitations under the License.

-It uses FontAwesome font, licensed under OFL 1.1, which is compatible with this library's license.
+It uses FontAwesome font by Dave Gandy, licensed under OFL 1.1, which is compatible with this library's license.

     http://scripts.sil.org/cms/scripts/render_download.php?format=file&media_id=OFL_plaintext&filename=OFL.txt